inkognitro/oas-tszod-gen/README.md

 ## A simple login example
 Following example demonstrates how a `RequestHandler` instance is created with two different implementations.
-In order to process a login, a request is triggered by calling the generated `authenticate` method.
+In order to process a login, a request is triggered by calling the generated `authenticate` endpoint caller function.
 The previously created requestHandler instance is passed as a first argument to the `authenticate` function.
 After receiving the `RequestResult` and the check of the according response status 200, TypeScript automatically knows how the delivered response body looks like.